Positive AGN Feedback Enhances Star Formation in Starburst Dwarf Galaxies: Introduction

 \section{Introduction}

 Star formation is a fundamental process of galaxy evolution, and baryonic feedback mechanisms are widely regarded as key regulators of this process \citep{Kennicutt2012}.
 In these mechanisms, active galactic nuclei (AGN) feedback has been extensively discussed.
 It is generally considered playing a significant role in massive galaxies, which is well-studied in both observations \citep[e.g.,][]{Fabian2012, Heckman2014, Lammers2023} and theoretical works \citep[e.g.,][]{Dubois2013, Yuan2018, Su2021}.
-Supermassive black holes, which are universal in massive galaxies \citep{Magorrian1998, Kormendy2013}, interact with the interstellar medium (ISM) through outflows and radiation generated by accretion, thereby modulating star formation \citep{King2015}.
+Supermassive black holes (SMBHs), which are universal in massive galaxies \citep{Magorrian1998, Kormendy2013}, interact with the interstellar medium (ISM) through outflows and radiation generated by accretion, thereby modulating star formation \citep{King2015}.
+For decades, SMBH feedback has been considered as a crucial mechanism for quenching star formation in massive galaxies, thereby reproducing the observed sharp decline at the bright end of the galaxy luminosity function \citep{Silk2012}.
+Numerous numerical simulations have shown that AGN feedback can effectively quench or significantly suppress star formation in massive galaxies \citep{Croton2006,Dubois2013,Su2021,Guo2026,Zou2026}.
+However, observational evidence remains inconclusive: while AGN host galaxies are often found in the green valley, suggesting a role in quenching \citep{Schawinski2007,Silverman2008}, spatially resolved observations reveal both suppression and enhancement of star formation in the vicinity of AGN \citep{Lammers2023,Shin2019,Pak2023,Zhang2023,Venturi2023}.
+This possibility has also been explored in several analytical studies, which suggest that AGN-driven shocks may compress the ISM and enhance star formation \citep{Ishibashi2012, Silk2013, Zubovas2013, Ishibashi2013}.